abuasiyah/Linux-learning-module-README.md/Bandit/09-Level_7-8.md

 **Information:**
 *Commands we may need to solve this level*

-man – Displays the manual page for a command
-Example: man ls

 grep – Searches text for matching patterns
 Example: grep "error" file.txt